Human Rights Consultation

 To learn more, read the University of the Governing Council’s Statement on Prohibited Discrimination and Discriminatory Harassment.

-To schedule a human rights consultation with the EDIO, send an e-mail to firstname.lastname@example.org.
+To schedule a consultation with the EDIO, please send an email to firstname.lastname@example.org.
+If possible, please provide a brief summary of your concerns or the incident in the email.

 As part of UTSC’s commitment to Inclusive Excellence, the EDIO provides guidance and support to students, staff, faculty and librarians on equity, diversity and inclusion initiatives within your office, department, or student group.